-- Trump tweeted that several black and brown members of Congress — Reps.
+- Trump tweeted later that year that several Black and brown members of Congress — Reps.
 Alexandria Ocasio-Cortez (D-NY), Ayanna Pressley (D-MA), Ilhan Omar (D-MN), and Rashida Tlaib (D-MI) — are “from countries whose governments are a complete and total catastrophe” and that they should “go back” to those countries.
-It’s a common racist trope to say that black and brown people, particularly immigrants, should go back to their countries of origin.
-Three of four of the members of Congress whom Trump targeted were born in the US.
+It’s a common racist trope to say that Black and brown people, particularly immigrants, should go back to their countries of origin.
+Three of the four members of Congress whom Trump targeted were born in the US.

 This list is not comprehensive, instead relying on some of the major examples since Trump announced his candidacy.
 But once again, there’s a pattern of racism and bigotry here that suggests Trump isn’t just misspeaking; it is who he is.

 Are Trump’s actions and comments “racist”?
 Or are they “bigoted”?

 One of the common defenses for Trump is that he’s not necessarily racist, because the Muslim and Mexican people he often targets don’t actually comprise a race.

 Disgraced journalist Mark Halperin, for example, said as much when Trump argued Judge Curiel should recuse himself from the Trump University case because of his Mexican heritage, making the astute observation that “Mexico isn’t a race.”